When two passions collide to bounce together…

 I want to point out that at that time of my trip to Southeast Asia, I had totally put diving aside, I did not think about it anymore.
 So, after all, why not go in there to just ask for information, it costs nothing, in the end.
 It must be said that I had exactly one week left to fill in my trip before going back to Switzerland.

 So, I went back to the agency and a dozen minutes later, I came out with my reservation in my hands.
 Koh Tao held out my arms with a nice discovery but that, I knew nothing yet.
 What was sure is that I had to go to Koh Tao to do my dive baptism.
-Let’s go!
+This is the beginning of two passions that collide.
+Let’s go!!

 When two passions collide… The meeting with diving